How to Prepare Your Supply Chain for Winter

-Another one of the challenges of the supply chain during the winter is the increased consumer demand that occurs ahead of the holidays, as well as in the months afterward.
+Another one of the challenges of the supply chain during the winter is the increased consumer demand that occurs ahead of the holidays and in the months afterward.
 There is a general nationwide increase in demand during the holidays and an increase in demand for certain types of products that require unique warehousing and transportation needs.

-It’s crucial to be aware of the type of demand your business can expect during the holiday season to plan for your increased supply chain needs.
+It’s crucial to know the type of demand your business can expect during the holiday season to plan for your increased supply chain needs.
 Using forecasting tools can help you predict holiday demand based on the records from previous years.

 Longer Lead Times

 The combination of severe winter weather and increased seasonal demand creates a ripple effect that impacts the rest of the supply chain.
 As a result, it’s important to anticipate winter’s impact on the supply chain timeline.
 Many businesses experience longer lead times during the winter, as it can take longer for trucks to turn over products to and from the warehouse and delivery points.

 While it’s difficult to predict from year to year just how much winter weather and demand will impact the supply chain, you can mitigate the risk of these delays by setting the expectation of longer lead times.